jacobjoaquin/csd/_sources/amen_tutorial.txt

 Classical Score to PythonScore
 ******************************

-In this section, we'll walk you through some the basic features of Python and PythonScore.
+In this section, we'll walk you through some of the basic features of Python and PythonScore.
 The tutorial starts with a classical Csound score, and adds new PythonScore idioms one by one until the score as been fully translated.
 The end result is the new Python score.

 .. literalinclude:: ../../examples/tutorials/amen/amen_classic.csd